 User Guide

-CampusBridge is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, CampusBridge can get your contact management tasks done faster than traditional GUI apps.
+CampusBridge is a desktop app for NUS students to organise and manage academic contacts such as professors, teaching assistants, and groupmates.
+It provides a centralised place to store and search contact details that are otherwise scattered across platforms like Canvas, Telegram, and email.
+Optimised for use via a Command Line Interface (CLI) while still offering the benefits of a Graphical User Interface (GUI), fast typists can get contact management tasks done quicker than with traditional GUI apps.

 - Quick start